A trilinear approach to square function and local smoothing estimates for the wave operator: Introduction

-The square function estimate was first considered by Mockenhaupt \cite{mockenhaupt1993cone}, and the estimate $\mathcal SQ(4 \to 4; 1/8=0.125)$ was proved in \cite{mockenhaupt1993cone}.
-It was observed by Bourgain \cite{bourgain1995cone} that the exponent $\alpha$ could be less than $1/8$, and Tao and Vargas \cite{tao2000bilinearII} gave an explicit exponent $\alpha$ by combining bilinear cone restriction estimates with arguments.
-After that, the sharp bilinear cone restriction estimate was obtained by Wolff \cite{wolff2001sharp}, and so the estimate $\mathcal{SQ}(4 \to 4; 5/44=0.113\dot6\dot3)$ immediately followed by a theorem in \cite{tao2000bilinearII}.
-Garrig\'os and Seeger \cite{garrigos2009cone} have studied $l^p$ decoupling estimates (called Wolff's inequality) for cones, and they further improved the exponent $\alpha$ by combining $l^p$ decoupling estimates with bilinear arguments in \cite{tao2000bilinearII}.
-Recently, the sharp $l^2$ decoupling theorem for the cone was proved by Bourgain and Demeter \cite{bourgain2015proof} using the multilinear restriction theorem due to Bennett, Carbery and Tao \cite{bennett2006multilinear}.
+Garrig\'os and Seeger \cite{garrigos2009cone} have studied \textit{$\ell^p$ decoupling estimates} (called Wolff-type inequalities \cite{wolff2000local}) for cones, and they further improved the exponent $\alpha$ by combining $\ell^p$ decoupling estimates with bilinear arguments in \cite{tao2000bilinearII}.
+In \cite{wolff2000local}, Wolff introduced an important type of estimate related to the above square function which have become known as {$\ell^p$ decoupling inequalities}.
+Decoupling inequalities will play an important role in this paper and will be discussed in detail in section 3.
+Recently, the sharp $\ell^2$ decoupling theorem for the cone was proved by Bourgain and Demeter \cite{bourgain2015proof} using the multilinear restriction theorem due to Bennett, Carbery and Tao \cite{bennett2006multilinear}.
 So, by results in \cite{garrigos2009cone} the estimate $\mathcal{SQ}(4 \to 4; 3/32=0.09375)$ was obtained.
 Our first result is to make a further progress on the exponent $\alpha$.

 \begin{thm} The estimate $\mathcal{SQ}(4 \to 4;1/16=0.0625)$ holds. \end{thm}